Famous for being the world’s largest land animal migration, Africa’s great wildebeest migration takes place each year in Tanzania and Kenya.

 Make sure to pack earth-toned clothing, sturdy shoes, and a good hat.
 You may want to pack a couple of layers for cooler evenings as well.
 A first aid kit is highly recommended.

 As far as gear goes, you’ll definitely want to bring along a pair of binoculars.
-You’ll be viewing the wildebeests from a distance and you’ll find binoculars truly invaluable.
+You’ll be viewing the wildebeest from a distance, and you’ll find binoculars truly invaluable.

 These will be essential for catching the once-in-a-lifetime action from a distance.
-It will also be helpful to bring good cases and dust covers to protect your gear.
-If you’re traveling with a lot of electronics, bring a power strip for charging everything.
+It will also be helpful to bring good cases, and dust covers to protect your gear.
+If you’re travelling with a lot of electronics, bring a power strip for charging everything.
 Also, don’t forget a flashlight or headlamp.

 Wildebeest migration in the Serengeti